ethereum/EIPs/EIPS/eip-draft_nst.md

 ### Register of allowed NST

-Creating an universal register for barter allowances between NST contract (like the [EIP-1820](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1820.md)) would be hard to maintain and easy to bypass.
+Creating an universal register for barter allowances between NST contract (like the [ERC-1820](./eip-1820.md)) would be hard to maintain and easy to bypass.

 ### Third party protocol

-Implementing a service for barter NFT is already existant (see [Sudoswap](https://otc.sudoswap.xyz/#/create)).
-Such a service still enable one-way transfer through EIP721 properties and thus not prevent the sellability of the token.
+Implementing a service for barter NFT is already existant (see Sudoswap OTC).
+Such a service still enable one-way transfer through EIP-721 properties and thus not prevent the sellability of the token.

 ## Backwards Compatibility

-Excepted disabled methods specified in [Contract interface](#contract-interface), this EIP is backward compatible with [EIP-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
+Excepted disabled methods specified in [Contract interface](#contract-interface), this EIP is backward compatible with [EIP-721](./eip-721.md).

 ## Test Cases